Firzenizer/vs-cordova-3-1-ignore-files/README.md

 The plugin will be maintained through any further Cordova tools releases until the functionality is no longer needed.

 ### Credits
+Original creator [MagicBoxSoftware](https://github.com/MagicBoxSoftware).
 I would like to thank Chuck Lantz - https://github.com/Chuxel - of Microsoft who answered my Stack Overflow question http://stackoverflow.com/questions/29684190/visual-studio-cordova-exclude-files/29704705 by writing a Cordova plugin to remove Typescript files from the build -> https://github.com/Chuxel/taco-tricks/tree/master/plugin-remove-typescript .

 It was from that example that this plugin was inspired.